Cyprus’ Greek Orthodox Archbishop Chrysostomos II dies at 81

 NICOSIA, Cyprus (AP) — Archbishop Chrysostomos II, the outspoken leader of Cyprus’ Greek Orthodox Christian Church whose forays into the country’s complex politics and finances fired up supporters and detractors alike, died Monday.
 He was 81.

-Chrysostomos had suffered from liver cancer for the last four years and had spent his final days at the church’s headquarters in the capital.
+Chrysostomos had suffered from intestinal and liver cancer for the past four years and had spent his final days at the church’s headquarters in the capital.

-A bulletin issued by a team of doctors said the archbishop “passed peacefully after facing the trial of his ailment with courage, patience and Christian endurance” at 6:40 a.m.
+A medical bulletin said the archbishop “passed peacefully after facing the trial of his ailment with courage, patience and Christian endurance” at 6:40 a.m.
 Monday.

 “All those were close to him during the difficult hours of his ailment experienced his humility, kindness and deep faith as well as his concern for his flock,” the bulletin said.
-It added that the archbishop left behind a legacy marked by his “vision, daring, respect for and restoration of the church’s historic tradition as well as innovative changes that always aimed for the unity of the church.”
+It added that the archbishop left behind a legacy marked by his “vision, daring, respect for and restoration of the church’s historic tradition as well as innovative changes that always aimed for the unity of the church.

-“What we will always follow us is his directness, kindness, politeness and his smile,” the bulletin said.
+The Holy Synod — the church’s highest decision-making body — decided after convening Monday that the archbishop’s body will lie in state at the St. Barnabas Cathedral on the grounds of the church’s headquarters in the capital from Thursday until his funeral on Saturday.

-The CyBC said the Holy Synod – the church’s highest decision-making body – will convene to make arrangements for the funeral to which other Orthodox Church leaders will be invited.
+The funeral service will be presided over by the leader of the world’s Orthodox Christian faithful, Patriarch Bartholomew, while the archbishop will be buried in a crypt beneath the cathedral according to his wishes.
+Church bells across the country will ring in mourning throughout the funeral service, while flags at all churches will be lowered to half-staff for the next five days.

 Tall and imposing with a white beard in accordance with Orthodox clerical tradition, Chrysostomos seldom held back from speaking his mind on issues ranging from politics to the country’s finances, rallying supporters but causing consternation among some politicians and other critics who scolded him for not sticking to his religious duties.